mwarning/KadNode/README.md

 ## JOIN THE SWARM

-If KadNode cannot join a swarm (empty peerfile and no other peer on the local network), then a node address is needed to boostrap from.
+If KadNode cannot join a swarm (an empty peerfile and no other peer on the local network), then a node address is needed to boostrap from.
 To do this, insert bttracker.debian.org into an empty file and provide it to KadNode: